 - Schola Cantorum is composed of students in their second year of study and expands on the first year’s experience with further exploration of repertoire and style.

-- Symphonic Choir prepares significant works from the standard and contemporary repertoires for performance with the major orchestras of the Eastern seaboard and with visiting orchestras from elsewhere in the United States and abroad.
+- Symphonic Choir prepares significant works from the standard and contemporary repertoires for performance with the major professional orchestras.

-- Westminster Kantorei is an auditioned choir of 12 to 16 voices specializing in music of the Renaissance and Baroque periods as well as contemporary repertoire.
+- Westminster Kantorei is an auditioned ensemble specializing in music of the Renaissance and Baroque periods as well as contemporary repertoire.